Copypants/flapi/README.md

 * `FLICKR_KEY` - Your flickr application's key
 * `FLICKR_SECRET` - Your flickr application's secret
-* `FLICKR_USERNAME` - Your flickr username, used to simulate a yahoo and flickr app authentication flow
+* `FLICKR_USERNAME` - Your flickr user name, used to simulate a yahoo and flickr app authentication flow
 * `FLICKR_PASSWORD` - Your flickr password, used to simulate a yahoo and flickr app authentication flow

 Calling `make test` from the root of the project will run all tests in the correct order.